Stephanie Coker: Radio

 On 6 December 2013, Baileys Nigeria announced Stephanie Coker and Veronica Ebie-Odeka as the hosts of the newradio show: Baileys Boutique.

+Filmography

 Awards and nominations

 In 2014, Stephanie Coker was nominated for and later won the Exquisite Lady of the Year (ELOY)'s TV Presenter of the Year.

 She was also nominated for the 2014 Nigerian Broadcasters Merit Awards (NBMA) as the Nigerian Broadcaster of the year.
 The award was later won by Helen Paul.

 Personal life

 On August 12, 2017, Stephanie Coker married Olumide Aderinokun, on the Greek Island of Mykonos.
 She gave birth to a daughter in November 2019.

 She started working with Arise TV in 2018 where she works as a host for Arise TV's The Morning Show where she discusses business, tech and entertainment with industry experts.